xz0127/tp/docs/DeveloperGuide.md

 `[written by: Lim Jin Hao]`

 The data archiving feature will archive all past appointments into an archive directory on starting the app.
-The appointment data will be archived according to their months and saved as a csv file.
+The appointment data will be archived according to their months and saved as a CSV file.

 The data archived will be minimal and only contains the following columns: `date`, `startTime`, `endTime`, `isDone`, `name`, `phone`, `address` and `remark`.